By: Diana Rodriguez Franco* and Celeste Kauffman**

 In sum, before we undertake fracking, we should learn to listen to citizens, to make decisions about development based on the voices that live on the land and will be affected by those decisions.
 Additionally, we can share jurisprudence and knowledge production from geographically and institutionally relevant countries.

-* Diana Rodríguez Franco is a PhD Candidate in Sociology at Northwestern University and a researcher at Dejusticia (The Center for Law, Justice and Society)
+* Diana Rodríguez Franco is a PhD Candidate in Sociology at Northwestern University and a researcher at the Center for Law, Justice and Society (Dejusticia).

-** Celeste Kauffman is a researcher at the Center for the Study of Law, Justice, and Society
+** Celeste Kauffman is a researcher at the Center for Law, Justice and Society (Dejusticia).